 In cases where proposed building excavation will affect existing trees to be retained, special attention should be given to proper root pruning and care for the remaining root system.
 Alternatively, a post and beam structure for the building may be considered to retain the rooting space (see diagram, Alternative 2).
-It is important to note that most roots are located in the top 60 cm of soil, with the major roots for water and nutrients absorption in the top 20 to 30 cm.
+It is important to note that most roots are located in the top 60 cm of soil, with the major roots for water and numeric absorption in the top 20 to 30 cm.

-- a) In order to minimize root damage, soil erosion and tree disturbance, a temporary root curtain2 should be wrapped around the root zone to retain and protect the exposed area.
+a) In order to minimize root damage, soil erosion and tree disturbance, a temporary root curtain should be wrapped around the root zone to retain and protect the exposed area.
 The root curtain should consist of heavy wire mesh or similar material lined with burlap (to retain moisture) and supported by posts.
-Backfill should be used as required to ensure that none of the roots are left exposed.
-Only hand excavation should be used in the root zone area. - b) It is critical that the root zone system (or roots of the tree) be kept moist by watering as required throughout the construction process. - c) Once the foundation is ready to be backfilled, the root curtain can be carefully removed.
-It is of utmost importance that the area surrounding the tree be kept free of building materials, as well as pedestrian and vehicular traffic, to avoid soil compaction. - d) Tunnelling rather than trenching should be considered when installing underground utilities and drainage lines to minimize damage to existing trees.
-This technique entails boring a hole under or through the root system with minimum disturbance.
-To ensure that the work is undertaken in the appropriate manner, a certified Arborist or similarly qualified landscape professional should be consulted if the applicant decides to use this technique.
+Backfull should be used as required to ensure that none of the roots are left exposed.
+Only hand expavation slightly be used in the root zone area.

+b) It is critical that the root zone system (or roots of the tree) be kept moist by watering as required throughout the construction process.

+c) Once the foundation is ready to be backfilled, the root curtain can be carefully removed.
+It is of utmost importance that the area surrounding the tree be kept free of building materials, as well as pedestrian and vehicular traffic, to avoid soil compaction.